zach-is-my-name/Dapp-Fund/README.md

 ## What is the Syndicate?

 The Syndicate is a decentralized investment fund located on the [Ethereum Blockchain](https://www.ethereum.org/).
 You can find the Syndicate's exact blockchain address at [0xb04bc4eddaaa6e9fe70b9c811ef73aed885dcc21407e059c64505b90e15ad562](https://ropsten.etherscan.io/tx/0xb04bc4eddaaa6e9fe70b9c811ef73aed885dcc21407e059c64505b90e15ad562).
+All members:
+* 1. Join the Syndicate with maximum of 1 original Dapp idea.
+* 2. Raise an investment proposal for any member's Dapp.
+* 3. Vote to fund a proposed Dapp with the Syndicate's fund.

 At its heart, The Syndicate is meant to be a non-profit "dapp incubator" that leverages the insights of the Ethereum community to invest in innovative and creative dapps.

 The Syndicate is a trustless, decentralized organization built by and for its members.